tim-minter/moving-to-production/README.md

 - Cost

 ## Scalability
+- What happanes to your system components under load?
+If using managed cloud based services these will **generally** scale with workload as needed (and this is one very good reason to choose to use managed services over something that you host/manage yourself).
+If not using a managed service then this is something you will definately need to consider.
+- Testing your system under different loads is required and making sure these tests are realistic is critical.
+Free load tetsing services or software are available but may only hit your system in a specific way for example by trying to open a single web page or just from one geographical place.
+You should build tests carefully.
+- Using a content delivery network such as CloudFlare or Akamai or [IBM Content Delivery Network](https://cloud.ibm.com/catalog/infrastructure/cdn-powered-by-akamai) (which uses Akamai behind the scenes) is something that shoud be seriously considered.
+This removes the load from systems that deliver content ie web pages, video, files etc and can increase performance for web, mobile and APIs.
+Call to databases wont be reduced by default but it is possible to distribute traffic geographically using this service (so you could have multiple databases around the world for rexample and distribute traffic amongst those).
+- If using Redhat Openshift or Kubernetes, auto scalaing can be put in place both at the pod level and infrastructure level.
+Knowledge of how your system responds under load will allow you to plan for increased costs and when to add resources (and how much to add) before they are needed potentially too.

 ## Resiliency
 - Any single points of failure
+- If using managed cloud services, different services will have different architectures so it's important to understand what you getting "out of the box".
+With IBM Cloud services most will be highly available by default, but some (as with any cloud) will require specific configurations to be classed as highly available.
+If running your own services eg your own database or messaging/integrarion layer then
 - What availability is actually required.
 Do we need to think about replicating the system to different cities or countries so that is continues to work during a data center failure.
 Although rare, these can happen due to technical failure, attack or natural disaster of course.
   - The default resiliency of any cloud service will vary.
 Some will be easy to set up a geographically disbursed services with a few clicks (and associated multiplying of costs) and some will need to be configured manually and need some kind of load balancer in front of them.
   - The architecture of your database is critical to resiliency.